filipp/Troublegun/README.md

 ### What is the meaning of this?

-[Troublegun](https://github.com/filipp/Troublegun) is a simple tool for collecting error reports from end users to help admins with troubleshooting.
-The idea is to make it as easy as possible for end users to send helpful troubleshooting info when problems occur.
+[Troublegun](https://github.com/filipp/Troublegun) is a simple tool for collecting error reports from end users to help admins with troubleshooting software issues.
+It composes an email (currently Mail.app or Entourage) based on an admin-defined template with any necessary attachments (currently only a screenshot).

 ### System Requirements